Holidays and memorial days

 MUSLIM HOLIDAYS

-The holiday of breaking the fast, which is preceded by a 30-day fast in the month of Ramadan.
+The “Holiday of Breaking the Fast”, which is preceded by a 30-day fast in the month of Ramadan.
 According to tradition, it was at this time that Mecca surrendered to the Prophet Muhammad and the Koran was given to Muslims.
-On the day of Uraza-Bayram, all prohibitions of strict fasting are lifted and people are allowed to serve treats on the table.
+On the day of Eid al-Fitr, all prohibitions of strict fasting are lifted, and people are allowed to serve treats on the table.
 After the morning collective prayer, the family gathers around a large table with festive treats.
 Most of the meal consists of meat products and pastries, which must be prepared in advance.
 Part of the dishes must be given to relatives.
 A special tradition is a special almsgiving on the last day of fasting, which communities send to the neediest people.
 On the day of the holiday, it is customary to share food with the poor.
 Before the holiday, Muslims put the house in order, perform a full ablution and put on their best clothes.
 It is customary to visit relatives and friends, as well as to visit the graves of the dead.
 For Muslims, it is a day of fun and a celebration of life, given by the Almighty.
 People greet each other by saying “Eid Mubarak!”
 (I wish you a blessed holiday).
-On the day of Uraza Bayram, you should not do homework, quarrel and wish bad things to others.
+On the day of Eid al-Fitr, you should not do homework, quarrel, and wish bad things to others.